dobbscoin/dobbscoin-source/README.md

-Dobbscoin integration/staging tree
+DobbsCoin integration/staging tree
 ================================
 ARE YOU LOOKING FOR WINDOWS / MAC / LINUX Executables?

 https://github.com/dobbscoin/dobbscoin-source/releases

-What is Dobbscoin?
+What is DobbsCoin?
 ----------------
 READ THIS: http://www.dobbscoin.info/smf/index.php?topic=35.0

-Dobbscoin is a peer to peer settlement instrument, a 'currency like - electronic document', not to be confused with 'Legal Tender'.
-Dobbscoin enables instant Slack to anyone, anywhere in the world, useing peer-to-peer technology to operate with no central authority.
-Managing transactions and issuing Slack is carried out collectively by the network.
+DobbsCoin is a peer to peer settlement instrument, a 'currency like electronic document', not to be confused with 'Legal Tender'.
+DobbsCoin enables instant Slack to anyone, anywhere in the world, using peer-to-peer technology to operate with no central authority.

+Managing transactions and issuing Slack is carried out collectively by the users clients within the DobbsCoin network.

 License
 -------

-Dobbscoin is based on Bitcoin.
+DobbsCoin is based on Bitcoin.
 Its development tracks Bitcoin's.

 The following information applies to Bitcoin's developemnt.
 Copyright (c) 2009-2013 Bitcoin Developers